danidemi/cheatsheets/docker/docker_cheat_sheet.md

 		"/var/lib/postgresql/data": true
 	}

-So, that means postgres can use volume "/var/lib/postgresql/data" if that is exported by another container.
+So, that means postgres allows its folder */var/lib/postgresql/data* to be *imported* into another container.
-The special case is when we use a container generated from the same image.

-Create an "empty" container
+Create container that immediately terminates.

-	docker run --name "dbdata" -v /dbdata postgres:9.4.0 echo "data only"
+	docker run --name "dbdata" -v /dbdata postgres:9.4.0 true

 Run a postgres instance with

-	docker run --rm --volumes-from dbdata --name mypg -p 127.0.0.1:5432:5432 -e POSTGRES_PASSWORD=pwd postgres:9.4.0
+	docker run --rm --volumes-from dbdata --name mypg -p 5432:5432 -e POSTGRES_PASSWORD=pwd postgres:9.4.0

+#### Conclusions ####

+Container *mypg* will import */var/lib/postgresql/data* from *dbdata* into its filesystem.
+There is a name conflict but imported volumes take precedence on local filesystem entries.
+This way data are kept into the "data" container and it is possible to upgrade the container.

 ### A Web app ###

-A short way to bring up a running ps

-	docker run --rm=true -p 5432:5432 --name="temppg" -e POSTGRES_PASSWORD=postgres "postgres:9"

-	docker run -d --name="itemsapp_db" postgres
+#### or How do I dockerize my own Java web app ? ####

+#### Goal ####
+Shows how a JEE app can be dockerized.

+#### Instructions ####

 Creates a postgres container

-	docker run -d --name="itemsapp_db" postgres
+	$ docker run -d --name="itemsapp_db" postgres

-Just to check how the environment in a linking container is set
+Check how the environment in a linking container is set

-	docker run --rm --name="itemsapp" --link itemsapp_db:db "myself/mytomcat:0.1" env
+	$ docker run --rm --name="itemsapp" --link itemsapp_db:db "myself/mytomcat:0.1" env
-	docker run --rm --name="itemsapp" --link itemsapp_db:db "myself/mytomcat:0.1" cat /etc/hosts

-Here what we have.

 	PATH=/usr/local/tomcat/bin:/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin
 	HOSTNAME=fa3f9b73e652